 When you fly or stay at a hotel, sign up for their reward program and then build loyalty.
 For example, I am willing to pay a little bit more for a United (or a Star Alliance partner) flight so I can accumulate United miles.
 Also look for other ways to earn miles: the shopping portal of an airline’s program when online shopping.
 You don’t pay more but you earn miles for your purchases!

-How loyalty pays off: I have elite status with Starwood Properties (SPG) that entitles me to perks like early checkins/late checkouts.
-However, my absolute favorite one happens when I redeem points for a hotel room, and then choose a welcome gift of points; I end up earning points for a stay that I didn’t even pay for and having the stay count towards keeping my status.
+How loyalty pays off: I have elite status with multiple hotel chains that entitles me to perks like guaranteed early check-ins/late checkouts and some of the higher elite levels entitle me to lounge access and/or free breakfast.
+However, my absolute favorite perk happens when I redeem points for a hotel room, and then choose a welcome gift of points; I end up earning points for a stay that I didn’t even pay for and having the stay count towards keeping my status!
+As an added bonus, award stays with Hyatt and Hilton hotels eliminate resort fees!

 An example?
 Years ago, Chase Bank had a promotion for their British Airways credit card ~ an incredible 100K miles with a small spending requirement ($2,000 in 3 months if memory serves me) and then I stayed on top of not letting those miles expire.
 This previous post shows how I leveraged some of those miles when I was in South America.